petehouston/flutter-emoji/README.md

 [![Null Safety](https://img.shields.io/badge/Null%20Safety-YES-brightgreen)](https://img.shields.io/badge/Null%20Safety-YES-brightgreen)

-👉 A light-weight Emoji 📦 for Flutter with all up-to-date emojis 😄.
+👉 A light-weight Emoji 📦 for Flutter and Dart-based applications with all up-to-date emojis 😄.
 Made from 💯% ☕ with ❤️!

 Inspired from the [node-emoji](https://github.com/omnidan/node-emoji) package.

 **Update: since v2.3.4+, support all emojis listed in [Unicode 13.0](https://unicode.org/versions/Unicode13.0.0/).**

+**NOTE: I initially created this package to support my Flutter apps.
+However, Dart is growing to support on more platforms, so starting from v2.4.0+, this package will be available to all types of Dart-based applications.**

 ## Installation